-TUT Research groups at Biomedical Science and Engineering
+TUT Research groups at Biomedical Sciences and Engineering

 The group led by Professor Jari Hyttinen comprises 30 researchers.
 CBIG develops methods and tools for analyzing biological and physiological systems.
 Their research activities combine novel imaging methods and biosensing with computational models of the functionalities of tissues and organs.
 The results are applied in the development of stem cell based tissues and biomaterials.

 The group is headed by Professor Pasi Kallio.
 The mission of this group of ten researchers is to develop autonomous systems for manipulating, treating and characterizing micro- and nanoscale biological and industrial process samples and targets.
 The group combines knowledge of automation and control engineering with expertise on microsystems and nanotechnology to develop novel functional systems in selected application areas.

 The group is run by Professor Minna Kellomäki and is composed of 15 researchers.
 The lab enjoys a long tradition of research on biomedical engineering with particular a focus on tissue engineering and biomaterials.
 The lab has developed biodegradable implants made of medical polymers and composites.

 The group is led by Professor Ilkka Korhonen.
 The group is made up of ten researchers who develop solutions that allow people to monitor their own health and well-being.
 Research is conducted in close collaboration with health care professionals, behavioral scientists and companies.
 The ultimate aim is to prevent chronic diseases.

 The group is headed by Professor Jukka Lekkala.
 STB’s primary research interests include microsensors, biosensors, biomeasuring and wireless sensing.

 The group is headed by Professor Hannu Eskola and it produces and analyzes high-quality patient images in hospital environment, especially for the follow-up of medical treatments.
 In collaboration with the radiologists and clinicians, the patient materials are thoroughly selected.
 The 11 researchers of the group concentrate on MRI (including diffusion imaging), but in certain applications we also analyze CT and PET images.